 How to tell if a brand offer is legitimate?

 You have been plugging away at your pet’s Instagram account and gaining a solid following when you start to get comments and DMs from brands.
-How do you know if the pet brand offers are legit?
+How do you know if the brand offers are legitimate?

 - Is this a brand you know and use?